← All posts

 How AI Systems Use Reviews

-The model doesn't "read" reviews the way a human does.
+The model does not "read" reviews the way a human does.
 It learns associations.
-When the text "personal injury lawyer Minneapolis" frequently co-occurs with a specific attorney's name across review platforms, directory listings, and firm websites — and when the surrounding text carries positive sentiment and specific case-type mentions — the model builds a stronger association between that attorney and that query.
-More reviews with more specific content create stronger associations.
+When the text "personal injury lawyer Minneapolis" frequently appears near a specific attorney's name across review platforms, directory listings, and firm websites, and when the surrounding text carries positive sentiment and specific case-type mentions, the attorney becomes easier to associate with that query.
+More specific review content creates stronger source material.

-Retrieval-based systems like Perplexity work differently but reach a similar conclusion.
-Perplexity searches the live web, retrieves current results, and synthesizes them.
-Review content appears on Google Business Profiles, directory pages, and review aggregation sites — all of which are indexed and retrievable.
-When Perplexity synthesizes results for "best family law attorney in Denver," review content from these sources directly informs the answer.
-A firm with strong, recent, detailed reviews across multiple platforms is more likely to be cited than a firm with thin or absent review presence.
+Retrieval-based systems work differently but reach a similar practical result.
+They retrieve current web content and synthesize it.
+Review content appears on Google Business Profiles, directory pages, and review aggregation sites, all of which can become retrievable source material.
+A firm with strong, recent, detailed reviews across multiple platforms gives retrieval systems more to work with than a firm with thin or absent review presence.

 In both architectures, reviews function as trust signals that AI systems use to evaluate which attorneys are worth recommending.
 The firms investing in reviews now are building an advantage that compounds across every AI discovery channel.